 In the Bonds section, Ally Invest offers a Build A Ladder tool.
 Laddering maturities refers to a portfolio of bonds that mature over time.
 By laddering maturities, you’ve able to invest dollars in new bonds over time.
 The ability to reinvest some of your portfolio reduces the impact of changes in interest rates on a bond portfolio.
 As rates move, you’re reinvesting some of your dollars at current rates.
 This is a great tool to reduce interest rate risk.

-I also looked the choices available on the Options portion of the Trading drop down menu.
+I also liked the choices available on the Options portion of the Trading platforms.
 Ally Invest provides tools to analyze and set up a variety of options trades.
-An investor can set up spreads, straddles, covered call and protective puts.
-In each case, your prompted to enter the stock’s ticker symbol, then input other data to set up the trade.
 I thought the screen here were clear and straightforward.
 Ally also offers an Options Playbook educational resource that breaks down the trade setups, risks, rewards and more for 40 option strategies.

 One difficult task for an individual investor is staying informed.
 Technology provides an overwhelming amount of information.
 An investor needs specific, timely information on securities that they own.

 The Ally Invest alert feature lets you set up alerts for specific securities, or for the broad market.
 If you own IBM common stock, for example, you can set up a variety of alerts for IBM.
 You many want any news regarding IBM, or an alert for a large movement in the stock’s price.